HudsonAlpha/synergy/projects/Python/README.md

-# HudsonAlpha HPE Synergy Provisioning via Image Streamer and Python
+# Synergy Provisioning via Image Streamer and Python

 The HudsonAlpha artifact bundles and scripts are used to provision 3 use cases:
 Docker CentOS 7.3